Waste.net

 De-Centralized Markets

 De-Centralized Markets operate largely on a transactional basis between the buyers and sellers and have no direct controlling factors so market prices tend to vary widely depending on the aggressiveness of buyers.
-Examples of de-centralized markets are Plastics, Rubber, and Textiles.
+Examples of de-centralized markets are Plastics, Rubber and Textiles.

 In a linear economy a chain of resource extraction, manufacturing, distribution, consumption and end of life disposal has been typically practiced, where ownership of the resource changes hands at each step in the chain.
-At the end of the line there is no one that claims ownership (orphaned) and therefore no one assumes responsiblity for the end of life liability.
+At the end of the line there is no one that claims ownership (orphaned) and therefore no one assumes responsibility for the end of life liability.

 Check-out some other Recycling Economic factors.